Vancouver Hostel Tips

 Avoid the depressing eastside of downtown, whenever possible.
 It’s remarkable that Canada, which prides itself on its high level of social services compared to the U.S., tolerates such an environment.

-According to HDTV, in this skid road, the poorest urban neighbourhood in Canada, you'll find—
+According to reporter Dan Rather formally of CBS and HDTV, in this skid road, the poorest urban neighbourhood in Canada, you'll find—

 - Some 7,000 residents are hard drug addicts